Alaska classic tour, glaciers and grizzly bears

 This trip has kayaking for the adventurous, but there are activities to suit all ages and fitness levels.
 The itinerary is flexible, going where the bear viewings are best.
 Trip prices vary depending on whether the itinerary goes to Brooks Falls, where there are bunk rooms, or Homer, where there are private rooms.
 There is a supplement for solo travellers.

-In Alaska water is conserved as much as possible.
-Many locals have to cart their own water from filling stations miles away from their home.
-For this reason, we provide BPA free refillable water bottles for guests to use.
-We visit a local filling station to fill up, and always have filtered water available for refills.
+We provide BPA free refillable water bottles for guests to use and have filtered water available for refills.
 We also encourage guests to conserve water in their bathrooms and to reuse towels as much as possible to cut back on washing machine loads.

 We work with suppliers who are local families, avid outdoorsmen and cultural guardians.
 Our tour guides include an environmental engineer, a local photographer and an author who writes about the Aurora.

 We stay in family owned lodges that conserve energy, recycle and reduce waste, and we partner with a family owned organic farm for educational visits about sustainable homestead living.
 We also only work with dogsledding outfits that treat their dogs like family and do their best to maintain a small carbon footprint.